 Typically, there are three primary causes of condensation in your tent, and they are:

-Your Actual Breathing Is The Largest Contributor
+Your Breathing Is Typically The Largest Contributor

 Your breathing releases around 1 liter of water each night, and this moisture is a big reason you may find a large amount of condensation on the inside of your tent wall and on your gear in the morning.